srcole/srcole.github.io/_posts/2018-05-10-insight_fellows.markdown

 The [Insight Data Science Fellows program](https://www.insightdatascience.com/) is a highly sought-after post-doctoral training fellowship to help PhD graduates find a good job in data science.
 I was curious about the background of the fellows (e.g. how many are from UC San Diego?
 Neuroscience?) and where they ended up.
 I couldn't find any aggregated information about them, so I scraped their [list of fellows](https://www.insightdatascience.com/fellows) and summarized them in the following figures ([see Jupyter Notebook](https://github.com/srcole/insightfellows)).

+UPDATE: After completing the program, [I wrote this post on its pros an cons](https://srcole.github.io/2019/04/01/insight_pros_cons/).

 ## Insight fellows dataset overview

 For each fellow, I scraped 6 features: